 Phenylalanine hydroxylase is responsible for the conversion of phenylalanine to another amino acid, tyrosine.
 The enzyme works with a molecule called tetrahydrobiopterin (BH4) to carry out this chemical reaction.
-Tyrosine is used to make several types of hormones, certain chemicals that transmit signals in the brain (neurotransmitters), and a pigment called melanin, which gives hair and skin their color.
+Tyrosine is used to make several types of hormones and a pigment called melanin, which gives hair and skin their color.
+It is also used to make neurotransmitters, which are chemicals that transmit signals in the brain.
 Tyrosine can also be broken down into smaller molecules that are used to produce energy.

 Health Conditions Related to Genetic Changes

-Classic PKU, the most severe form of the disorder, occurs when phenylalanine hydroxylase activity is severely reduced or absent.
+Classic PKU, the most severe form of the disorder, occurs in people who have very low levels of phenylalanine hydroxylase activity or who have no phenylalanine hydroxylase activity at all.
 People with untreated classic PKU have levels of phenylalanine high enough to cause severe brain damage and other serious medical problems.
-Mutations in the PAH gene that allow the enzyme to retain some activity result in milder versions of this condition, such as variant PKU or non-PKU hyperphenylalaninemia.More About This Health Condition
+Variants in the PAH gene that allow the enzyme to retain some activity result in milder versions of this condition, such as variant PKU or non-PKU hyperphenylalaninemia.More About This Health Condition

 Other Names for This Gene